callummcdougall/sae_vis/README.md

 This project is uses [Poetry](https://python-poetry.org/) for dependency management.
 After cloning the repo, install dependencies with `poetry install`.

-This project uses [Ruff](https://docs.astral.sh/ruff/) for formatting and linting.
+This project uses [Ruff](https://docs.astral.sh/ruff/) for formatting and linting, and [Pyright](https://github.com/microsoft/pyright) for type-checking.
 If you submit a PR, make sure that your code passes all checks.
-You can run all check with `Make check-all`.
+You can run all check with `make check-all`.

 # Version history (recording started at `0.2.9`)